LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 gs_clf = GridSearchCV(text_clf, parameters, cv=5, n_jobs=-1)
 ```

+Description of parameters:

+- `estimator`: An object that fits a model based on some training data and can make predictions for  new data.
+In this case, `text_clf`, the SGDClassifier we trained earlier.
+- `param_grid`: A dictionary with parameters names as keys and lists of parameter settings to try.
+In this case, the `parameters` dictionary we trained earlier.
+- `n-jobs`: The number of jobs to run in parallel.
+- `cv`: Determines the *cross-validation*[^11] splitting strategy.

 Note that `txt_clf` is still the SVG classifier, which is the classifier whose parameters we are tuning with grid search.
 The grid search instance behaves like a normal `scikit-learn` model.

 Let’s perform the search on a smaller subset of the training data to speed up the computation: